UNINETTSigma2/documentation/code_development/compilers.md

 </tbody>
 </table>

+It is possible to change the underlying compiler invoked when calling the compiler wrappers using the environment variables listed in the table.
 Use the option `-showme` to see the underlying compiler, the compile and link flags, and the libraries that are linked.